-Consultee Comment Where in the report this is considered Highways No objections, subject to conditions.
-6.16-6.18 Cookham Parish Council Object, on the basis of overall size, scale, design and materials as there is a significantly greater impact on the locality and the Green Belt.
-6.11-6.14 Cookham Society This site is not only in the Green Belt; it is also 'in an Area of Special Landscape Importance.
-The existing building already has planning permission for conversion from agricultural use to offices, but the proposed building would have significantly more impact on the openness of the Green Belt than the present one.
-The present building is compact and the type of dull utilitarian agricultural structure that is normally found in the countryside.
-The proposed building is both wider and longer than the existing one.
-It also has very large areas of glazing at both ground floor and first floor level together with a ridge line that is raised in parts.
-We request that you refuse this application.
-6.2-6.4 application, we ask that a condition is applied that prevents the installation of an upper floor in the building because this could intensify the level of activity on the site and result in significantly more vehicle movements and areas of car parking.
+Consultee Comment Where in the report this is considered Highways Cookham No objections, subject to conditions.
+Object, on the basis of overall size, scale, design and 6.16-6.18 6.11-6.14 Parish materials as there is a significantly greater impact on the 0.11 0.14 Council locality and the Green Belt.
+Cookham Society This site is not only in the Green Belt; it is also 'in an Area of If, however the Borough is minded to approve this application, we ask that a condition is applied that prevents the installation of an upper floor in the building because this could intensify the level of activity on the site and result in significantly more vehicle movements and areas of car parking.
 We also ask that a condition is applied to remove Permitted Development Rights that might allow further change of use without a full planning application.
 Nevertheless, we wish to reiterate our view that the proposal as submitted is damaging to a highly sensitive part of the Green Belt.